jump-dev/MathOptInterface.jl/docs/src/developer/contributing.md

 julia> Pkg.dev("MathOptInterface")
 ```
-This will download the JuMP Git repository to `~/.julia/dev/MathOptInterface`.
+This will download the MathOptInterface Git repository to `~/.julia/dev/MathOptInterface`.
 If you're on Windows, this will be `C:\\Users\\<my_name>\\.julia\\dev\\MathOptInterface`.

 Alternatively, you can use `git` to clone the source to a directory of your